jasenc/eloquent/README.md

 # Eloquent JavaScript

 Over the next few weeks I'll be building out this repository.
 My intent is to create a `file.js` for each chapter and project.
-Eloquent JavaScript has a soft introduction to the approaches of a CS book, then goes over the unique aspects of JavaScript as a client side language.
+I chose to work through Eloquent JavaScript because of it's approach, there are more chapters spent on general computer science than actual web development.

-For now I recommend utilizing these notes on the server side project, utilizing Node, as that is the way it is being developed.
+I'll be developing my solutions for each chapter locally, using Node.
+Some chapter problems are dependent on data in accompanying files.
+Because of this, if you are to clone this repository and test my solutions, I recommend doing so using Node.

 ## Running Locally

-Install Node, if you're using OS X and have [Homebrew][1] installed: `brew install node`.
+Install [Node][1], this can be done from their website.
+Alternatively if you're on OS X and have [Homebrew][2] installed: `brew install node`.
 To review a particular file, simply type `node file_to_test.js` in to your terminal.

 ## Table Of Contents